grizzardrl/FileCloud/README.md

 4. Uploads Directory
 	1. Files uploaded by users are stored in /src/main/resources/uploads/ by default
 	2. The location of this directory is set in `application.properties`: upload.file.directory=classpath:/uploads/

+## Build and Run ##
+1. Clone this repository or download its zipped version